 1943).
 A road connected the airfield to a nearby jetty to at Lorengau.
 By early 1944, light anti-aircraft guns and medium anti-aircraft guns were detected by the Allies to the south and southeast to defend the area.

 Wartime History World War II Pacific Theatre History

 Used by the Japanese as a military airfield.
-Starting in the middle of October 1942 by American bombers until the middle of March 1944.
+Starting in the middle of October 1942 attacked by U. S. bombers until the middle of March 1944.

 American missions against Lorengau

 On March 15, 1944 U. S. Army 1st Cavalry Division, 8th Cavalry Regiment landed at Lugos Mission and encountered only light resistance and advanced in two prongs towards eastwards towards Lorengau.
 The 7th Cavalry Regiment also landed and was held in reserve.
 The 8th Cavalry, 1st Squadron advanced along the coast route "Number 3 Road" but encountered enemy pillboxes that were targeted with artillery fire and Allied air strikes to reduce them.
 Meanwhile, the the 8th Cavalry, 2nd Squadron advancing inland on a dirt road "Number 1 Road" and advanced with little resistance and was aided by tanks.